Social Icons

 Directed by Andrew Adamson

-After waiting three years we get to see the second in the Chronicles of Narnia movies, Prince Caspian.
+After a three-year wait, we finally got to see the second installment in The Chronicles of Narnia series: Prince Caspian.

-It follows the four Pevensie children adventure after their previous adventure in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005).
-Featuring some new additions in action sequences, an action scene and other changes by making the movie have a more matured and darker theme to make it more appealing to older viewers.
+The movie follows the four Pevensie children on another adventure after their first journey in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005).
+It features new action sequences, a darker tone, and other changes aimed at making the film more mature and appealing to older viewers.

-The movie plot kicks off when Caspian, a Telmarine prince and heir to the throne, was informed that Miraz (his uncle), is plotting to kill him, and seize the throne for himself.
+The plot kicks off when Caspian, a Telmarine prince and heir to the throne, learns that his uncle, Miraz, is plotting to kill him and seize the throne for himself.

-Caspian was told to run away, and he was given Queen Susan's ancient magical horn.
-He was told to blow it only at his greatest need.
-The Telmarine soldiers now led by his uncle chased Caspian into the woods, where he encounters two Narnian dwarfs, Nikabrik and Trumpkin.
+Caspian is told to flee and is given Queen Susan’s ancient magical horn, which he’s instructed to blow only in his greatest need.
+As Telmarine soldiers, led by his uncle, chase Caspian into the woods, he encounters two Narnian dwarfs, Nikabrik and Trumpkin.

-Trumpkin takes on Telmarine soldiers while Nikabrik approaches Caspian.
+Trumpkin fights off the Telmarine soldiers while Nikabrik approaches Caspian.

-In England, the Pevensie children are waiting for a train when the station suddenly starts collapsing, and they are magically transported to Narnia.
-Overjoyed to be back, they joy was soon truncated when they discover that it has been ages, (a thousand years plus) have passed since they last left Narnia.
+Meanwhile, in England, the Pevensie children are waiting for a train when the station suddenly begins to collapse, and they’re magically transported back to Narnia.
+Overjoyed at first, their excitement is short-lived when they discover that over a thousand years have passed since they last left Narnia.

-They discover the ruins of their castle at and take back their weapons which Narnians safeguarded for years.
-Soon they were led to Caspian and they agreed to help him get back his throne.
+They find the ruins of their castle and reclaim their weapons, which the Narnians have safeguarded for centuries.
+Soon, they meet Caspian and agree to help him reclaim his throne.

-The movie was not at all as successful as The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) in the box office and after this movie, Disney bowed out for co-producing and distribution of the series and the last movie The Chronicles of Narnia: The Voyage of the Dawn Treader (2010).
+The movie wasn’t as successful as The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) at the box office.
+After this film, Disney stepped away from co-producing and distributing the series, leaving The Chronicles of Narnia: The Voyage of the Dawn Treader (2010) to continue without them.

 0 comments: